yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 > A slab represents a contiguous piece of memory.
 A heap is a general term used for any memory that is allocated dynamically and randomly.

-So, slab heaps are basically pieces of memory dynamically allocated for guest kernel objects.
+The slab heap is the space used to store guest kernel objects.
-By moving these away from the host (PC) heap memory (RAM) to emulated guest (Switch) memory, we can ensure that the kernel objects never go beyond the system limits to cause memory leaks on the host (PC).
+By moving these away from the host (PC) heap memory (RAM) to emulated guest (Switch) memory, we can ensure that the kernel objects never go beyond the system limits and cause memory leaks on the host (PC).

 Thread local storage (TLS), the mechanism by which each thread in a given multithreaded process allocates storage for thread-specific data, was also rewritten making it accurate to the latest HorizonOS behaviour.